-For "Welcoming All to Mission" on page 29, contact local agencies and ministries (and partners in other locations who could be present via video conferencing) that your church supports through financial contributions and volunteer service.
+"Welcoming All to Mission" (p.
+31): Contact local agencies and ministries (and partners in other locations who could be present via video conferencing) that your church supports through financial contributions and volunteer service.
 Invite a representative from each mission partner to attend your event and let them know they will need to give a brief talk (no more than five minutes) several times to rotating groups about how their agency or ministry welcomes others (including children, if that is possible) to participate in their ministry.
 Explain that they will have an opportunity to recruit volunteers as well.